After6Services/mt-plugin-superassets-for-flickr/README.md

 The URLs for these Perl modules represent the latest versions of these modules at the time they were added as requirements.
 Use the latest version available for the build of Perl that you are using, unless you are otherwise directed in this README document.

 As stated above, the Perl module Flickr::API2 Version 2.08 or higher is required for successful use of this plugin.
-If a version of Flickr::API2 is used that is less than 2.08, the plugin will not be able to use the Flickr API over the SSL transport mechanism.
+If a version of Flickr::API2 is used that is less than 2.08, *the plugin will not function* because it will not be able to use the Flickr API over the SSL transport mechanism.

 # Installation